 The Pistons have gone on a NCAA Division I road trip every year to the University of North Dakota or Bemidji State University.
 This is so players can see what the next level looks like up close.
 They receive a tour of the training and equipment facilities and the team dressing room, sit through presentation by former junior A players and former Pistons, college coaches, and college scouts, and take in a game on the trip.
 The players will watch a team practice, and then practice themselves on the ice.

 The Pistons are always looking for new and innovative ways to continue advancing the development of one of their players.
 Our video coach Graham Pollock is always breaking down game film, and he is available to work with you in a one-on-one session or group setting.

 You will also get a chance to play at one of the most unique rinks in all of Manitoba in the TG Smith Centre.
 The small and friendly confines are packed full with fans each and every game; ready to see the Pistons win.
 With our recently installed LED jumbo screen, you will get the opportunity to experience a college or pro-like atmosphere while playing junior A hockey!

 “My 3 years in Steinbach are the 3 years of my life I have grown the most, both as a player and a person.
 It’s very contagious in an organization or community to be a good person when you have so many great people around you, so I can’t thank everyone in Steinbach or the Pistons organization enough for that.”

 Bradley Schoonbaert, Pistons Alumni (2015-18), tied for franchise lead in Career Goals, 2nd in career assists and points, University of Calgary commit.

 We offer a state-of-the-art dressing room facility, complete with a player lounge that you have access to when you are hanging out at the rink.
-You can sit back and watch some TV, or play some ping-pong to pass the time before a crucial game.
+You can sit back and watch some TV, play video games, watch movies or Netflix, or play some ping-pong to pass the time before a crucial game.